i-Krypt/instaclone/README.md

 Sam Nujoma

 ### Description
-This is a Django application for personal gallery that allows a user to upload images for other to see and be able to to share by coping the image link.
+This is a Django application that imitates instagram functionalities.

 ### Screenshots
 ###### Home page